eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ```

 As you can see we perform some internal action and when they are finished we
-signal the corresponding _Trigger_ that we performed the task.
+signal the corresponding _Trigger_ via our stored _TriggerHandle_ that we performed the task.
 Internally we
 just set a boolean to signal that the method was called.

 Every _Trigger_ requires a corresponding class method which returns a boolean